Why Do I Have a Unibrow?

 Is There a Fix for Razor Bumps?

 Razor bumps show up when stubble curls back on itself and grows into the skin.
 The best fix is to stop shaving.
 Smart shaving habits might help prevent the bumps.
 Take a hot shower first.
 Use a thick shaving gel and a sharp, single-blade razor.
-Shave in the direction your hair grows and don't go too close.
-Hair removal creams and laser treatments are other options.
+Shave in the direction your hair grows.
+Hair removal creams and laser hair removal treatments are other options.

 What's Making My Teeth Dark?